-Taking its name from the similarly shaped Flatiron Building in New York, the Flat Iron Hotel was run from 1905 through May of 1914 by Isaac Kline, who previously had operated a grocery at 300 Mechanic Street.
+Taking its name from the similarly shaped Flatiron Building in New York, the Flat Iron Hotel was run from 1903 to April of 1906 by Owen Kernan.
+In April of 1906 the license was transferred to Isaac Kline, who previously had operated a grocery at 300 Mechanic Street.
 Isaac Kline had come to America from Russia in 1887.
 He wed around 1894.
 When the Census was taken in 1900 he, with wife Fannie and daughter Florence, lived at 308 Mechanic Street in Camden. he then was working as a pocketbook maker.
 He soon went into business, operating the grocery at 300 Mechanic Street which previously had been run by Isaac Cohen.
 Two more children would follow in the early 18900s, Sadie and Herman.

 After operating for nine years without a hint of trouble, Isaac Kline was arrested along with several other bar-owners in 1914.
 Charged with operating a "disorderly house" and for selling liquor to minors, Isaac Kline was sentenced to six months in the county jail.
 After serving his sentence he remained in business at Broadway and Ferry Avenue as a cigar store, his liquor license having been surrendered.
 By 1918 the bar opened again, under the management of John Olsen, and remained in operation into 1919.
 Prohibition, however, would force the Flat Iron to close forever.